agrc/metadata-asset-tracking-tool/metadata/energy/oil_gas_wells_down_holes.md

 ## Restrictions

 This dataset has been made available to the public under a CC 4.0 license.
 For more information on usage limitations for this dataset, please see our [disclaimer](https://gis.utah.gov/documentation/policy/license/).
-Users are responsible for obtaining their own legal counsel with regard to use of the data in private or public applications.
+Users are encouraged to obtain their own legal counsel with regard to use of the data in private or public applications.

 ## License